 The ECOIMPACT universities plan to conduct further testing of the developed PLE and gradually increase the number of PLE-based courses.
-Special attention will be paid to expanding the set of PLE-integrated laboratory works and training projects.
-Other plans include using the PLE to build a crowd sourced network for weather monitoring consisting of DIY weather stations and other IoT-enabled environmental monitoring instruments.
-Over time, it is foreseen that the PLE could be used by startups working in such weather-dependent areas as agriculture, urban management, transportation, energy, retail, environmental protection, and healthcare.
-This broad potential highlights the value of introducing the PLE in the education process.
+Special attention will be paid to expanding the set of PLE-integrated laboratory tasks and training projects.
+Other plans include using PLE to build a crowdsourced network for weather monitoring consisting of DIY weather stations and other IoT-enabled environmental monitoring instruments.
+Over time, it is foreseen that PLE could be used by start-ups working in such weather-dependent areas as agriculture, urban management, transportation, energy, retail, environmental protection and healthcare.
+This broad potential highlights the value of introducing PLE in the education process.